jkugiyama/jkugiyama.github.io/essays/questions.md

 }
 ```

 The user was able to receive 13 potential answers for their question.
-I believe this is a smart question, especially with beginner programmers as it can be intimidating to learn a new language.
-I was in this position before and it is a relatable question.
+I believe this is a smart question, especially for beginner programmers who are finding it intimidating to learn a new language.
+I was in this position before and it is a relatable question that I have found myself wondering about once.

 ## The Not so Smart Way